 Can you take antihistamines when pregnant?

-Drug companies are naturally pretty reluctant to go around testing medicines on pregnant or breast-feeding women, so there aren't any studies to guide them.
-They tend to advise against to be on the safe side, although there is no evidence they cause a problem.
+Most manufacturers of antihistamines advise avoiding their use during pregnancy and breastfeeding.
+However there is no evidence of any adverse effect on the baby.
 Discuss this with your doctor who will talk you through the options.
 If the benefits of treatment are thought to outweigh any possible risks, the one usually advised is loratadine.

 Alcohol interacts with antihistamines.
 Probably the effect is greater for the sedative antihistamines, but it can occur with either type.
 Alcohol and an antihistamine in combination are more likely to make you feel sleepy than either on its own.
 So the answer is be wary and don't overdo it!